cirosantilli/linux-cheat/file-permissions.md

     su b
     ls d
+        #permission denied
-        #  permission denied
+        #permission denied
     assert [ ! "$?" = 0 ]

     cat d/b
+        #permission denied,
-        #  permission denied,
+        #permission denied,
+        #even if b owns the file!
-        #  even if b owns the file!
+        #even if b owns the file!
     assert [ ! "$?" = 0 ]

     ls d/b
+        #permission denied,
-        #  permission denied,
+        #permission denied,
+        #even if b owns the directory!
-        #  even if b owns the directory!
+        #even if b owns the directory!

     assert [ ! "$?" = 0 ]

-## write
+##write

 you can change the list of contents in the dir: add, remove and rename